chef/chef-web-docs/chef_master/source/server_monitor.rst

 -----------------------------------------------------
 All components of computer systems fail, and ethernet networks, while being generally very robust, are no exception.
 A high availability configuration of the Chef server that uses DRBD depends on a functioning network to begin and maintain replication between the back end servers on which the Chef server is running.

-To become aware of failure at the earliest opportunity, the ``/proc/drbd`` psuedo file should be monitored for signs that cluster replication has stopped or is falling behind:
+To become aware of failure at the earliest opportunity, the ``/proc/drbd`` pseudo file should be monitored for signs that cluster replication has stopped or is falling behind:

 .. code-block:: bash